dunarel/dunphd-thesis/README.md

 ## Chapter IV
 ### Complete And Partial Horizontal Gene Transfers At The Core Of Prokaryotic Ecology And Evolution

-[Chapter4/Main/linalgebra_impl/](Chapter4/Main/linalgebra_impl/) is a Python numpy/scipy Linear Algebra implementation of the custom clustering framework that we put in place, in order to characterise Complete HGT events, across Prokaryotic Families and Habitats.
+[Chapter4/Main/linalgebra_impl/](Chapter4/Main/linalgebra_impl/) is a Python numpy/scipy Linear Algebra software implementation of the custom clustering framework that we put in place, in order to characterise Complete HGT events, across Prokaryotic Families and Habitats.

 Its main purpose is to linearise tree events, between branches, into fragment leaf transfers based on their Most Recent Common Ancestor (MRCA).